-- 1. Student obtains a Request for Assignment to NURS 495 application from the College of Nursing's website - 2.
-Student confers with a faculty member about credits, placement, objectives, and evaluation.
+- 1. Student obtains a Request for Assignment to NURS 495 application from the Ross and Carol Nese College of Nursing's (Nese CON) website - 2.
+Student confers with a faculty member about credits, placement, objectives, and evaluation. - 3.
+The sponsoring faculty member signs the request and forwards it to the Nese CON

-- 3. The sponsoring faculty member signs the request and forwards it to the CON Commonwealth Campus Coordinator if attending a Commonwealth campus, or the College of Nursing's Associate Dean for Undergraduate Education for those at UP and HMC.
-The CON Commonwealth Campus Coordinator or the College of Nursing's Associate Dean signs the request and has the course added to the student's schedule. - 4.
-The student verifies that the course has been added to his or her schedule.
+Commonwealth Campus Coordinator if attending a Commonwealth campus, or the Nese CON's Associate Dean for Undergraduate Education for those at UP and HMC.
+The Nese CON Commonwealth Campus Coordinator or the Nese CON's Associate Dean signs the request and has the course added to the student's schedule.

+4. The student verifies that the course has been added to his or her schedule.